 5. Nakhon Ratchasima

 Known as the “Big Four of Isan”, Nakhon Ratchasima is the capital city of Nakhon Ratchasima Province in Thailand, Commonly called Korat; it is the sixth largest city in Thailand.
 Though the town is not as bustling as Thailand’s popular cities, the sights and attractions are something new to witness sans the tourist crowd.
-The city is filled with historic and cultural attraction such as Mueang Sema Historical Park, Phimai Historical Parks and stunning temples such as Wat Luang Phor Toh and Wat Ban Rai.
+The city is filled with historic and cultural attractions such as Mueang Sema Historical Park, Phimai Historical Parks, and stunning temples such as Wat Luang Phor Toh and Wat Ban Rai.
 This is an ideal city to visit if you are looking for a city other than the popular ones like Bangkok and Pattaya.

 6. Koh Kood

 Thailand off the beaten track hides places that are considered among the most beautiful destinations in the world, Koh Kood is serene and wonderfully idyllic.
 Live like an islander and get to witness a world away from modernism.
 This laid back tropical island has it all – the clear azure waters lapping softly in powdery white beaches, the verdant forests and, and the rocky cliffs.
 There are plenty of things to do here such as taking a hike on jungle trails, visiting the Ao Salat Sea Gypsy Village and taking a dip at Koh Kood’s stunning waterfalls.
 The serene sunsets and local seafood dining is some experiences that will be etched in your mind forever.
 Koh Kood is one of Thailand’s best-kept secrets but not for long as tourists have started probing for new island destinations in Thailand to get away from the already crowded Thai beach destinations.